Hunting gemsbok in South Africa

 Hunting gemsbok in South Africa is hunting for one of the best looking African antelope species.
 With the striking white facial markings and extreme javelin like horns gemsbok are one of the more easily recognizable antelope species in Africa.

-Hunting gemsbok in South Africa with Hunting in Africa Safaris is a plains game hunting experience to look forward to.
+Hunting gemsbok in South Africa with Mkulu African Hunting Safaris is a plains game hunting experience to look forward to.
 Our gemsbok hunting opportunities are not limited to a single Province as we have a variety of areas where gemsbok hunts can be booked.
+Gemsbok are also known as Oryx.

-Our gemsbok hunting prices in South Africa are set for the whole of this hunting season unless major currency fluctuations take place.
+Our gemsbok hunting prices in South Africa are set for the whole of the 2018 gemsbok hunting season unless major currency fluctuations take place.
 If such events take place we will honor our gemsbok hunting prices as agreed upon prior to the start of your hunt.
+If the gemsbok hunting prices go down we will offer you the lower gemsbok prices.

 The best caliber for hunting gemsbok in South Africa would be a medium bore rifle that you can shoot accurately and feel comfortable using.
 There are numerous calibers out there that will be able to effectively hunt gemsbok with and we wish not to get involved in debating on the merits of each.

-Hunting in Africa Safaris recommends you only use premium grade ammunition when hunting gemsbok in South Africa.
+Mkulu African Hunting Safaris recommends you only use premium grade ammunition when hunting gemsbok in South Africa.

 Our preferred ammunition manufacturer is Barnes TTSX in just about any weight.
 Other premium grade ammunition manufactures you can use would be Federal Premium, Sierra and others.